 - Applicant adheres to the approved expenditures

-- Applicant spends a portion of the quarterly funds every quarter and at least 25% of their annual award per year
+- Applicant spends a portion of their annual funds every quarter

 What Spending is allowed when Participating in ESA?